2222-01-05

 collecting customer feedback - Usersnap

-In this article, first we’ll walk you through a case study for how to collect customer feedback, and save time resolving bugs, putting out the tiny fires before they become too big.
+In this article, we’ll first walk you through a case study on how to collect customer feedback and save time resolving bugs, putting out the tiny fires before they become too big.
 The time savings will make you and your team more agile so that you can focus on making confident product decisions based on customer facts.

 In part two of this article, we’ll give you the ultimate skinny on the most effective ways to collect customer feedback when it isn’t a bug.